 November gets a bad rap.
 It can be dismissed as a dreary, grey month in which nothing happens.
 But that really doesn’t have to be the way to view it.
 Now that Halloween has come and gone, we’re all about focusing on the joy that the holidays can bring, and there’s no reason why we can’t start it this month.
-Here are some easy ways to enjoy and celebrate November and the lead up to the holiday season.
+Here are some easy ways to enjoy and celebrate November.

 Between labour-intensive back to school season, Thanksgiving, Halloween and December holidays, it’s busy.
 But November is a great time to enjoy the downtime.
 Bundle up and take a family hike.
 Get takeout from your favourite place, just because.
 Watch a marathon of movies in your pjs.
 Read a new book.
 The options for enjoying an unscheduled month are endless.

 Give yourself and the kids a break and take the day off and do something together.
-Take advantage of the off-peak hours to check out an exhibit, museum or art gallery.
-Go shopping when it’s not crowded.
+Take advantage of the off-peak hours to go shopping when it’s not crowded.
 Make something together.
 Go skating or biking.
 Revel in the newness of being together on a school/work day.

 Get a head start